 Creating a List of Direct Child Pages in Eleventy

 This website uses index pages that provide a list of direct child pages.
-To do so, it makes use of eleventyNavigation together with key–parent relations set up in the front matter.
+To do so, it leverages eleventyNavigation together with keyparent relations set up in the front matter.
 The list of subpages can be rendered to HTML using Liquid code, a WebC component, or an Eleventy Shortcode written in JavaScript.

 Liquid Template

-The Liquid code below compiles the list of child pages of the current page.
-Title and description are taken from each page’s front matter, the filter md renders the Markdown markup to HTML.
-This code could be placed in a separate file (partial) and included using the Liquid include tag:
+The Liquid code below compiles the list of child pages for the current page.
+The title and description are taken from each page’s front matter; the md filter then renders the Markdown syntax to HTML.
+This code can be placed in a separate file (partial) and included using the Liquid include tag:

 {%- assign navPages = collections.all | eleventyNavigation: eleventyNavigation.key -%}